datarobot/datarobot-user-models/tools/r2d2/README.md

  to the endpoint "localhost:8999/predict".
 DRUM will create a dataframe form that file and will forward it to the r2d2 model.
 The r2d2 will parse the incoming data and will consume 2000mb of memory.

+ ## Using the r2d2/custom.py to send commands

+ r2d2/custom.py contains a main() function that if called can be used to send commands to a running r2d2 model.
+For example

+     python r2d2/custom.py